Coronavirus (COVID-19) updates

 Medway Crematorium grounds and memorial garden are open.
 You must follow government guidance on social distancing when you visit.

-From Monday 11 May we'll be offering 30 minute service slots at Medway Crematorium East Chapel.
+We're offering 30-minute service slots at Medway Crematorium East Chapel.
 This will allow us to offer more services throughout the day.

 The new service times will be at quarter past and quarter to the hour.
 For example, 9.15am and 9.45am.